karved/Milllion-Song-Viz-Anal/README.md

 ...

-##To Run the power BI visualization.
+### PowerBI Visualization.

-You can run the Wordfrequency.html file to view the Power BI visulization or you can access it using the following link https://app.powerbi.com/view?r=eyJrIjoiYzVhYzA2YTAtODYyOC00NmUxLWI4NWQtYmNjZmJhZDJiMjdhIiwidCI6IjhkMWE2OWVjLTAzYjUtNDM0NS1hZTIxLWRhZDExMmY1ZmI0ZiIsImMiOjN9&pageName=ReportSection%22%20frameborder=%220%22%20allowFullScreen=%22true%22.
+You can access it using the following link https://app.powerbi.com/view?r=eyJrIjoiYzVhYzA2YTAtODYyOC00NmUxLWI4NWQtYmNjZmJhZDJiMjdhIiwidCI6IjhkMWE2OWVjLTAzYjUtNDM0NS1hZTIxLWRhZDExMmY1ZmI0ZiIsImMiOjN9&pageName=ReportSection%22%20frameborder=%220%22%20allowFullScreen=%22true%22.

 You will Have either install Power BI desktop/ use the online version app.powerbi.com.
 Once you have the tool would will import the data into the power bi tool.